-This site is part of various affiliate programs, and as such, this article contains links that give us a small compensation for any purchases you make, at no additional cost to you.
+This site is part of various affiliate programs.
+Links may give us a small compensation for any purchases you make, at no additional cost to you.
 Please read the disclaimer policy for full details.My Lightroom Classic library shows that I have taken somewhere in excess of 60000 photos over the last few years.
 It’s all too easy to just take one more photo when you are out in the field, thanks to the storage capacity of modern memory cards.

 Adobe Lightroom is a powerful piece of photo organizing and editing software, with many different ways to perform most basic actions.
 This can make it difficult to know how to delete photos from Lightroom in the easiest way.